vi/websocat/doc.md

 Not included by default, build a crate with `--features=prometheus_peer` to have it.
 You can also use `--features=prometheus_peer,prometheus/process` to have additional metrics.

 ### `exit_on_specific_byte:`

 Internal name for --dump-spec: ExitOnSpecificByte

-[A] Turn specific byte into a EOF, allowing user to escape interactive Websocat session

-when terminal is set to raw mode.
+[A] Turn specific byte into a EOF, allowing user to escape interactive Websocat session when terminal is set to raw mode.
 Works only bytes read from the overlay, not on the written bytes.

+Default byte is 1C which is typically triggered by Ctrl+\.

-Example: `(stty raw -echo; websocat -b exit_on_specific_byte:stdio: tcp:127.0.0.1:23; stty sane)`
+Example: `(stty raw -echo; websocat -b exit_on_specific_byte:stdio tcp:127.0.0.1:23; stty sane)`